RayAndrade/TheRayCode/Shows/current/csharp/Builder/script/page04.md

 DirectorIgor.cs
 ```
-DirectorFrankenstein
+DrFrankenstein
 ```

-The 'DirectorFrankenstein' class defines the order in which to execute the building steps.
+The 'DrFrankenstein' class defines the order in which to execute the building steps.

 ```